-- Prospective faculty applicants should formally consult with their Program Coordinator and School Director prior to submitting a Request for Proposal for Online Course Development form (see below).
+- Prospective faculty applicants should formally consult with their Program Coordinator and School Director prior to submitting a Request for Online Proposal form.

 - Generally, at least two semesters of design and development time are needed to create a new online course.

-- Refer to Policy Guideline A-10 for full details on online course development, including the Request for Proposal (RFP) form.
+- Refer to Policy Guideline A-10 for full details on online course development, including the Request for Online Proposal form.

 - The completed RFP should be submitted to the Senior Associate Dean, who will communicate the RFP to the Faculty Center’s Online Course Development Team.

 NOTE: If the course being proposed for online development is a brand new course, after receiving program and school approval, it must be submitted to the Faculty Senate for approval before design and development can begin with the Faculty Center.

 Read and understand the University’s policy regarding intellectual property rights by referring to the University’s Policy IP03 Courseware (formerly RA17).

 - Faculty Self-Assessment Tool